John-Nagle/lslutils/npc/README.md

 Then movement starts.
 The maze solver runs concurrently with movement, but may not have finished when the first obstacle needs to be avoided.
 Movement will stop for several seconds while the maze solver finishes.
 In overloaded sims, planning takes longer, but movement is always full speed.

 Animations can help with this.
-We have an animesh "animation overrider" (AO).
+We have our own animesh "animation overrider" (AO).
 This causes our animesh characters to perform walk, run, turn, and stand animations as they move, switching based on velocity and turn rate.
 A "stand" animation of "looking around for where to go next" can be set, so that, during stalls while the planner catches up, the character looks like it's trying to figure out where to go.
 Which it is.
 When no path planning and movement is in progress, the stand animation should be changed to something else.